cybrdelic/cybrdelic/README.md

-# Hi, I'm cybrdelic

-I'm a full-stack developer with a thing for automation – building systems that work for me (and, by extension, everyone else).
-I love experimenting with Rust, JavaScript, Python, and anything that lets me push code boundaries.

-## Projects I'm Proud Of

-- **JJugg**
-  *Autonomous Job Application Tracker*
-  Tracks your job applications automatically.
-Think of it as your personal job-hunting assistant.

-- **Myriad.ai**
-  *Intelligent Code Copilot*
-  Helps you navigate massive codebases with smart, AI-driven insights.

-- **CommitAura**
-  *AI-Powered Commit Message Generator*
-  Generates clear, context-aware commit messages so you don’t have to.

-- **Resumatyk**
-  *AI Resume Management TUI*
-  A Bash-powered tool that uses fzf and LaTeX to create tailored, professional resumes.

-- **Cybrdelic Portfolio**
-  *Interactive Developer Portfolio*
-  A dynamic showcase that brings together all my projects and experiments.

-- **Browsealizer**
-  *GitHub Project Explorer*
-  An endless scroll of curated GitHub projects to spark inspiration.

-## Work in Progress

-At **TalentNow**, I've been evolving my skills:
-- **Associate Software Developer (Dec 2021 - Feb 2025):**
-  Built full-stack apps, managed microservices, and created interactive UIs.
-- **Software Engineer (Feb 2025 - Present):**
-  Focused on internal tooling and automation – keeping everything smooth and efficient.

-## What I’m Into

-- **Languages:** Rust, JavaScript, Python, Bash, etc.
-- **Frameworks & Tools:** Axum, Tera, and other frameworks that keep me on the cutting edge.
-- **Passions:** Decentralized systems, AI, and turning chaos into elegant code.

-## Get in Touch
+# Hey, I'm cybrdelic

+I'm a full-stack dev who’s all about building systems that practically run themselves.
+Here’s a deeper dive into my projects and *how* they work.

+---

+## Projects

+### JJugg – Autonomous Job Application Tracker

+**What it does:**
+Automates job application tracking so you can focus on your hustle.

+**How it works:**
+- **Email Scanning:** Monitors your inbox to detect application updates and interview invites.
+- **LocalStorage Integration:** Persists application data on the client, ensuring real-time tracking without server overhead.
+- **Interactive Dashboard:** Uses dynamic, data-driven UIs to present analytics and statuses.

+**Tech Stack:** JavaScript, HTML, CSS, localStorage, userscripts

+---

+### Myriad.ai – Intelligent Code Copilot

+**What it does:**
+Helps you navigate sprawling codebases with AI-driven contextual insights.

+**How it works:**
+- **Natural Language Querying:** Process your plain-English queries to locate code segments.
+- **Context Memory:** Maintains session context so you get relevant results even after multiple queries.
+- **AI-Powered Indexing:** Uses the Claude API to generate a smart, contextual index of your code.

+**Tech Stack:** Rust, Claude API, NLP techniques

+---

+### CommitAura – AI-Powered Commit Message Generator

+**What it does:**
+Generates concise, context-aware commit messages based on your git diffs.

+**How it works:**
+- **Diff Analysis:** Scans git diffs to extract meaningful changes.
+- **Smart Parsing:** Leverages async routines and custom diff parsing to understand code shifts.
+- **API Integration:** Uses the Claude API for natural language processing, turning diffs into clean commit messages.

+**Tech Stack:** Rust, Git integration, async runtimes

+---

+### Resumatyk – AI Resume Management TUI

+**What it does:**
+Streamlines the creation, editing, and formatting of professional resumes right from your terminal.

+**How it works:**
+- **TUI Navigation:** Uses Bash and fzf to navigate resume sections with ease.
+- **Automated LaTeX Generation:** Transforms your data into polished, print-ready LaTeX resumes.
+- **OCR & Recursive QA:** Integrates OCR to extract content from images and uses LLM-based recursive queries to fine-tune formatting.

+**Tech Stack:** Bash, fzf, LaTeX, Python (for AI integration)

+---

+### Cybrdelic Portfolio – Interactive Developer Showcase

+**What it does:**
+Presents my projects in a dynamic, interactive web experience.

+**How it works:**
+- **Dynamic Routing & Server-Side Rendering:** Powered by Axum and Tera for fast, modular content delivery.
+- **Markdown-Driven Documentation:** Uses markdown files to generate rich, maintainable project pages.
+- **Interactive Frontend:** Combines Rust backend magic with modern JavaScript for smooth UI interactions.

+**Tech Stack:** Rust, Axum, Tera, JavaScript, CSS

+---

+### Browsealizer – GitHub Project Explorer

+**What it does:**
+Offers an endless, mobile-optimized feed of curated GitHub projects to fuel your inspiration.

+**How it works:**
+- **GitHub API Integration:** Fetches real-time project data directly from GitHub.
+- **Client-Side Filtering & Infinite Scroll:** Implements robust filtering with a smooth, continuous scrolling experience using React.
+- **Responsive Design:** Built with TypeScript and modern CSS to ensure performance on any device.

+**Tech Stack:** React, TypeScript, CSS, GitHub API

+---

+## Tech Stack Overview

+- **Languages:** Rust, JavaScript, Python, Bash, and more
+- **Frameworks & Tools:** Axum, Tera, React, fzf
+- **Interests:** Automation, AI, decentralized systems, and self-evolving code

+---

+## Let's Connect

 - **Email:** [cybrvybe@gmail.com](mailto:cybrvybe@gmail.com)
 - **GitHub:** [cybrdelic](https://github.com/cybrdelic)
 - **PyPI:** [cybrvybe](https://pypi.org/user/cybrvybe/)

-Thanks for stopping by.
-Let's build something awesome.
+---

+Every project is built with the goal of cutting down manual effort and pushing the boundaries of automation.
+If you dig deep enough, you'll see that there's a lot more under the hood than what meets the eye.